Got Waitlisted? How to Write a Letter of Continued Interest

 Dear Director of Admissions,

-Thank you for reviewing my application.
-City U is my top choice for college, and I would be thrilled to join the Class of 2026 in the fall if accepted off the waitlist.
+Thank you for reviewing my application and considering me for City University.
+City U remains my top choice for college because of its outstanding theater program and vibrant academic community, and I would be thrilled to join the Class of 2029 in the fall if accepted off the waitlist.

 Letter of Continued Interest Example #2